The Girl in the Red Cloak

 "Aw, I miss your cooking so much, Mom."
 Ruby said, after munching on a biscuit.

-"You know Ruby, you're always welcome to move back in" her father said,
+"You know Ruby, you're always welcome to move back in" her father, Adam said.

 "That's tempting, but you know I can't do my job from here."

 "Yea Dad, don't encourage her."
-Evan complained.
-"After Scarlet moves out, I'll have both their rooms to myself" he laughed.
+Scarlet's younger brother, Evan complained.
+"Let's focus on expanding my room after Scarlet moves out" he laughed.

 "There's no way you're taking my room, after I move out."
 Scarlet scoffed.